 Only a certain amount of protein is digested and absorbed at once to repair and maintain muscles or joints.
-If you give your dog to many proteins, the excess will be stored as fat or used for energy.
+If you give your dog too many proteins, the excess will be stored as fat or used for energy.
 This excess will be excreted in the urine.
-The same way it happens with the human body.
-To check if you are feeding to much protein to your husky you should look at his urine.
-Yellow spots on the grass in your garden from his urine it’s a result of too much protein in your dog diet.
+The same way happens with the human body.
+To check if you are feeding too much protein to your husky, you should look at his urine.
+Yellow spots on the grass in your garden from his urine it’s a result of too much protein in your dog’s diet.
 Another obvious sign is the excess of fat.
-Excess is never good for your dog health and neither for us – humans.
-Proteins are good for your dog but you should keep a balanced diet.
+Excess is never good for your dog’s health and neither for us – humans.
+Proteins are good for your dog, but you should keep a balanced diet.
 Proteins will not provide everything that’s needed for your husky to stay healthy and fit.

 Feeding schedule for your Husky Puppy

-If you recently brought home a little puppy husky you should feed him the same type of food that was given before.
+If you recently brought home a little puppy husky, you should feed him the same type of food that was given before.
 At least for a few days.
 After that, you can put him on another type of food or diet.
-The excitement of a new home, new people and new places is already a lot to handle.
-When it comes to the husky puppy schedule it should contain 3 meals per day at the age of 12 weeks.
+The excitement of a new home, new people, and new places is already a lot to handle.
+When it comes to the husky puppy’s schedule, it should contain 3 meals per day at the age of 12 weeks.
 Until 6 months you should stick with these 3 meals per day.
 After that, you can feed your husky twice a day.

 How to feed your Siberian husky puppy